- Extra virgin olive oil, for frying

 - 2 teaspoons saffron threads

-- 1 pound fresh squid, tubes, wings and tentacles roughly chopped, inner parts removed but reserved for the stock
+- 1 pound fresh squid, tubes, wings and tentacles roughly chopped, inner parts removed but reserved

 - 3½ tablespoons extra virgin olive oil